lowRISC/opentitan/hw/ip/i2c/README.md

 It should not be confused with "SMBus Host," which has a specific meaning in that protocol.

 At a high-level, the I2C protocol is a clock-parallel serial protocol, with at least one controller issuing transactions to a number of targets on the same bus.
+A transaction may consist of multiple transfers, each of which has its own address byte and command bit (R/W).
+However, it is strongly recommended that all transfers in a transaction are issued to the same target address.
+Multiple controllers may begin a transaction simultaneously, but bus arbitration will cause only one stream of bits to reach a target.
+This IP block can detect and report lost bus arbitration, and typically, the next action for software is to retry the transaction.

-Every transaction consists of a number of bytes transmitted, either from controller-to-target or target-to-controller.
+Every transfer consists of a number of bytes transmitted, either from controller-to-target or target-to-controller.
 Each byte is typically followed by a single bit acknowledgement (ACK) from the receiving side.
-Typically each transaction consists of:
+Typically each transfer consists of:
 1. A START signal, issued by the controller.
 1. An address, issued by the controller, encoded using 7 bits.
 1. An R/W bit indicating if the transaction is a read-from or a write-to the target device.